multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-costs-en.md

 The most expensive part of maintaining any data infrastructure lies often in the servers.
 So we skipped them...

+Somehow we consider Gitribute as a "low-tech" approach when it comes to edit data online in a no-code way, at least relatively to [other solutions on the market](/benchmark).

 [How](/how-it-works) (you would ask) ?
 By using the most used and most free data infrastuctures already existing to store data : Github, Gitlab, or Mediawiki.

 [Is it really free](/business-model) (you would ask later) ?
 Yes.
 The code and the project itself are designed to remain 100% free.